-You, your parents, your peers-we all work best in an environment of trust, when we have a community of friends and advisers who can support us with diverse perspectives, knowledge, and experiences.
+We all work best in an environment of trust, when we have a community of friends and advisers who can support us with diverse perspectives, knowledge, and experiences.
 Kairos students build this kind of intentionally integrated, reflective, caring community together by committing to seize every moment as an opportunity (a kairos) to be the best version of ourselves.
-We use the metaphor of a compass to symbolize the personalized wayfinding tool students use to chart their path through Kairos and life.
+We use the metaphor of a constellation to symbolize the personalized wayfinding tool students use to chart their path through Kairos and life.